pkro/Java-Masterclass/readme.md

 ### Casting

-- Integers don't need to be explicitely cast to long
+- Integers don't need to be explicitly cast to long
 - Syntax:

       (type) value or variable;